Patient education: Weight loss treatments (Beyond the Basics)

-Carbohydrates are found in fruits, vegetables, and grains (including breads, rice, pasta, and cereal), alcoholic beverages, and in dairy products.
-Meat and fish do not contain carbohydrates.
+Carbohydrates are found in fruits, vegetables, grains (including breads, rice, pasta, and cereal), alcoholic beverages, and dairy products.
+Meat and fish contain very few carbohydrates.

 Side effects of very-low-carbohydrate diets can include constipation, headache, bad breath, muscle cramps, diarrhea, and weakness.

 Mediterranean diet — The term "Mediterranean diet" refers to a way of eating that is common in olive-growing regions around the Mediterranean Sea.
 Although there is some variation in Mediterranean diets, there are some similarities.
 Most Mediterranean diets include:

 ●A high level of monounsaturated fats (from olive or canola oil, walnuts, pecans, almonds) and a low level of saturated fats (from butter).

 ●A high amount of vegetables, fruits, legumes, and grains (7 to 10 servings of fruits and vegetables per day).

 ●A moderate amount of milk and dairy products, mostly in the form of cheese.
 Use low-fat dairy products (skim milk, fat-free yogurt, low-fat cheese).

 ●A relatively low amount of red meat and meat products.
 Substitute fish or poultry for red meat.

 ●For those who drink alcohol, a modest amount (mainly as red wine) may help to protect against cardiovascular disease.
 A modest amount is up to one (4 ounce) glass per day for women and up to two glasses per day for men.